ControlSpeech: Towards Simultaneous and Independent Zero-shot Speaker Cloning and Zero-shot Language Style Control: ControlSpeech

-During our experiments, we identified a many-to-many problem in the text style control module.
-Specifically, different style texts can describe the same style of speech.
-Similar to previous approaches \cite{prompttts,promptstyle}, we utilize a pre-trained BERT model to extract the semantic information of style descriptions, thereby enhancing the generalization of out-of-domain style descriptions.
-Moreover, it has been largely overlooked that a single style text can correspond to multiple speech instances from the same speaker.
-For example, when using a text describing a happy tone to control audio, various degrees of happiness can be attributed to that description.
-PromptTTS 2\cite{prompttts2} recognized this issue and introduced a speech prompt to compensate for the details of the text description style, alleviating the one-to-many problem by incorporating additional information.
-However, in the task of simultaneously zero-shot cloning timbre and zero-shot controlling style in speech synthesis, this approach can cause interference between the speech prompt and the style prompt.
-Therefore, in ControlSpeech, we designed a novel Style Mixture Semantic Density (SMSD) module to address the one-to-many problem of style representation.
-We hypothesize that the semantic representation of style ${X_{s}}^{'}$ is a global mixture of Gaussian distributions, where different Gaussian distributions represent varying degrees of a particular style.
+To address the many-to-many issue in style control, we propose the Style Mixture Semantic Density (SMSD) module.
+To address the many-to-one issue, similar to previous approaches~\citep{prompttts,promptstyle}, we utilize a pre-trained BERT model within the SMSD module to extract the semantic representation ${X_{s}}^{'}$ from style descriptions, thereby aligning different style texts into the same semantic space and enhancing generalization of out-of-domain style descriptions.
+To address the one-to-many issue, we observe that addressing this phenomenon of a single style description corresponding to multiple audio with varying degrees of style closely aligns with the motivation of mixture density networks (MDN).
+We hypothesize that ${X_{s}}^{'}$ as the semantic representation of style can be considered as a global mixture of Gaussian distributions, where different Gaussian distributions represent varying degrees of a particular style.
+During training, each independent Gaussian distribution is multiplied by a corresponding learnable weight and then summed.
+By constraining the $KL$ divergence between the style representation distribution of the target audio and the summed mixture density distribution, we establish a one-to-one correspondence between the style text and the target audio.
+This approach also enhances the diversity of style control directly with the text descriptions.
 During inference, we sample from the mixture of style semantic distributions to obtain an independent Gaussian distribution, with each sampled distribution reflecting different degrees of the same style.
-Additionally, to further enhance the diversity of style control, we incorporated a noise perturbation module within the MDN network of the SMSD in the ControlSpeech model. \textbf{This module controls the isotropy of perturbations across different dimensions.}
+Additionally, to further enhance the diversity of style control, we incorporate a noise perturbation module within the MDN network of SMSD in ControlSpeech.
+The noise perturbation module controls the isotropy of perturbations across different dimensions.